George Brydges Rodney 1st Baron

 On 27 January 1781 the sloop Childers arrived with news that Britain and the Netherlands were now at war, and with instructions for Rodney to attack St. Eustatius, a small island yet a major trading post that had long been a thorn in the British side.
 On 3 February he seized this and other Dutch settlements, together with three million pounds worth of booty and some one hundred and fifty ships, an action that would subsequently involve him in lawsuits with the British merchants who had been trading from St Eustatius.
 Rodney spent some time raping the island and in particular the Jewish population of its riches, and given his reputation for poor financial practices it was no surprise when he was later criticised by Edmund Burke and the Whigs for his inclination to amass wealth rather than attack a worthier target.
 His subordinate Hood even went so far as to label him a ‘mere thief’, and to accuse him both of ‘Flemish Accounting’, and of lining his pocket rather than advancing the war.
 Rodney was also accused by the Leeward Islands Commissioner, Captain John Laforey, of over-inflating the value of the captured stores sent to Antigua.
 Revelling in his new found wealth, the admiral cared little for the complaints, nor appeared too concerned at the prospect of the merchants seeking legal redress to get their property back.
 Unfortunately for his bank balance a greater part of his booty was captured by Admiral La Motte-Picquet’s squadron on its voyage home to England on 2 May whilst St. Eustatius itself was recaptured in November.

 The year continued badly when his influential flag captain, Walter Young, died at St. Eustatius on 2 May, and when Rodney was unable to provide Hood with sufficient resources to attack an expected French fleet off Martinique.
-As a result Hood was brushed aside upon Admiral de Grasse’s arrival on 29 April.
+As a result Hood was brushed aside at the Battle of Fort Royal upon Admiral de Grasse’s arrival on 29 April.
 Some intimated that Rodney had been too busy sweeping up the booty at St. Eustatius to concern himself with this new threat, whilst Hood was furious that Rodney had insisted he place his fleet to leeward of Martinique, rather to windward, which would have made for a more decisive conflict with the French. de Grasse subsequently attacked Tobago where Rear-Admiral Francis Drake’s six sail of the line were forced to withdraw.

 Thereafter Rodney found his new enemy shy of an engagement, and with his health breaking once more, and with the Sandwich being hove down at Jamaica, he departed for England on 1 August aboard the Gibraltar 80, Captain John Symons, leaving Hood to sail to North America in search of the French.
 Upon his arrival home on 19 September he was forced to defend his conduct at St. Eustatius in the face of a rampant Edmund Burke in the House of Commons, and he also had to justify his perceived lack of support of Hood at Martinique.
 The King at least was happy however, and he showed his appreciation by making Rodney the Vice-Admiral of the United Kingdom on the death of the previous incumbent, Lord Hawke.